 Correct footwear is vital for riding safely, with traditional riding boots or jodhpur boots being the best choice.

-Many riding schools will lend appropriate footwear for lessons, meaning you do not have to buy new gear if you are just starting out.
+Some riding schools will lend appropriate footwear for lessons, meaning you may not have to buy new gear if you are just starting out.
 When you are ready to take the leap and buy your own, you will find a range of boots to suit all tastes and budgets in most tack shops.

 Boots should preferably have a smooth, through sole and a small heel.
 This means there should be no break in the sole from heel to toe, so there is nothing to catch on the stirrup – otherwise, the rider could be dragged along in the event of a fall because the foot cannot come free.
 Wellies are unsuitable for this reason.
 Trainers are also unsafe because they do not have the small heel needed to help prevent the foot sliding through the stirrup.